 Kindergarten – 12th grade: Special Education, Intervention, Resource

 One of the five pillars of teaching children to read is phonological awareness.
-The underlying foundation for all reading development starts with an understanding of and the ability to manipulate our language's sounds.
+The foundation for all reading development starts with an awareness of and the ability to manipulate the sounds of our language.

 Phonological awareness skills are held as the strongest predictor of success in learning to read.
 Regardless of age, students with a weakness in phonological awareness will fall behind, experiencing poor spelling, inaccurate decoding of new words, mispronunciation of words and difficulty remembering or recalling new words.
-Pre-readers, and beginning and struggling readers and spellers of all ages require purposeful, guided, sequential instruction in foundational phonological awareness skills in order to make strong print connections tied to skilled reading and spelling.
+Therefore, pre-readers, and beginning and struggling readers and spellers of all ages require purposeful, guided, sequential instruction in foundational phonological awareness skills to make strong print connections tied to skilled reading and spelling.

 • Phonological Awareness and Phonemic Awareness

 • Current research: when to teach; who to teach; when it should be mastered

 • Phonological awareness continuum of progressing skill levels

 • Signs of phonological awareness weakness and assessments